 In a large bowl, mix the flour, protein powder, almond meal, baking soda, baking powder, salt, cinnamon and nutmeg together.
 Set aside.

-In a medium sized bowl, whisk the sweetener, applesauce, oil, eggs and vanilla extract together until combined.
+In a medium sized bowl, whisk the sweetener, applesauce, carrot, oil, eggs and vanilla extract together until combined.
 Pour the wet ingredients into the dry ingredients gently mix until just combined.
 Gently stir the carrots.
 Set aside.

 In a mixing bowl, whisk together the cheesecake ingredients until smooth.

 Pour half the carrot cake batter into the cake tin and spread to create and even layer.

 Dollop the cheesecake mix randomly onto the carrot cake by the tablespoon (I used about 4 tablespoons worth of cheesecake) but don’t swirl or spread it out.